rockmao-clone/MyLittlePlanet/tokyo/food/marukatsu.md

 - Delicious oyakodon in the heart of Ginza.

 ## Notes
-- Expect a wait during peak hours.
+- No reservation.
+Expect a wait during peak hours.
 - Cash only.